Loan types available

 HeavyFinance’s risk adjusted return profile is strong.
 We think that interest rates of 10-14%, combined with acceptable LTVs and borrowers with good credit profiles makes HeavyFinance a site that many investors will find interesting.

-At the moment most of the loans listed are in the Baltic region but the company has plans to grow in countries such as Portugal and Bulgaria and it has issued its first loans in these countries.
+At the moment 60% of the loans listed are in the Baltic region but the company is rapidly growing in Poland with 70 agricultural loans issued in H1 2022.
+In first half of the year, the company have also originated 42 loans in Bulgaria and 44 loans in Portugal.
 We hope that the site can succeed in growing in these markets in the coming months as it will provide investors with more opportunities and the ability to diversify geographically.

 The volume of loans has been increasing.
 However it will take time to build a diversified portfolio.
 We think a portfolio of at least 15-20 loans is ideal, to reduce the potential impact of a single default on investor returns.